rosalbamonterrosas/hello-world/README.md

 The Record Detail Scene displays a list of fields of a record.
 The list of record fields is obtained by the results of invoking Traxiem record REST APIs.
 There are three possible actions a user can take: modify, change state, or delete the record.

 If the modify action is selected, make the record enter interactive editing mode and allow the user to modify the editable fields of the record.
-When the user edits a field, except for the `Headline` field, display a list of possible field values to choose.
+When the user edits a field, except for the `Headline` and `Description` fields, display a list of possible field values to choose.
 Once the editing is completed, save the updated fields of the record.

 If the change state action is selected, display a list of possible states the record can change to.
 Once the user selects a state, the process is the same as when the modify action is selected.